 Basically, it means that looks can be deceiving.
 Even if you don't look like you're overweight, you may face the same health issues as someone who qualifies as obese.
 It all depends on the quantity and quality of your fat tissue, says Eduardo L. Grunvald, MD, a board-certified internal medicine doctor with UC San Diego Health System and director of the UC San Diego Weight Management Program.

 "Not all fat is created equal, and not all people are created equal in the sense of body composition," he says.
 Indeed, some people who look obese may have completely normal blood sugars, cholesterol levels and blood pressure, he says, while others might register as healthy based on body mass index (BMI) but may have body fat-related conditions like diabetes, elevated cholesterol levels, high blood pressure and metabolic syndrome.

 Rather than fat being distributed all around the body, for people who are skinny fat, it usually ends up being stored in the belly region, inside and around the organs.
 "The belly fat is the more dangerous fat," Dr. Grunvald says.
 It's different than subcutaneous fat, which is just under the skin and most visible to people, says Adam Feit, a certified strength and conditioning specialist and coordinator of performance nutrition at Precision Nutrition.

 What the Science Says

 Research agrees: Belly fat is dangerous, regardless of how thin or toned your arms and legs are.
-It's called ectopic fat deposition and has been linked to insulin resistance (which can lead to diabetes and heart disease), metabolic issues and an increased risk of cardiometabolic disease, according to a study published September 2018 in Frontiers in Nutrition.
+It's called ectopic fat deposition and has been linked to concerns such as insulin resistance (which can lead to diabetes and heart disease), metabolic issues and an increased risk of dementia.

 It may negatively impact the brain, too.
 In older adults, those with skinny fat body types have been shown to have weakened cognitive performance, according to a June 2018 study published in Clinical Interventions in Aging.